 In 2016, Louisiana authorities warned the public to watch disaster relief scams that crop up online.
 Only a matter of hours after the attack on the World Trade Center on 9/11, scammers were already soliciting donations for relief efforts, but pocketing the money.
-And it’s the same with nearly every high-profile incident that affects large numbers of victims.
+It’s the same with nearly every high-profile incident that affects large numbers of victims.
 Scammers take advantage of people when they are most vulnerable and commit disaster relief scams.